 An important source of links to primary documents, such as treaties and personal recollections.

-This site includes interviews, maps, an interactive timeline, and brief summaries of the series episodes.
+This site includes interviews, image galleries, articles, and brief summaries of the series episodes.

 Has first-hand accounts of the assassination of Archduke Franz Ferdinand, the death of an American pilot, and a German U-boat attack